Catacombs of San Gennaro: Types of burials

 The types of tombs include loculi, arcosoli, pits dug in the ground, and less often, sarcophagi made of tuff, or recycled marble and stone from older graves.
 The loculi are aligned vertically and the most simple style of burial found in the catacombs but not indicative of the status of the deceased.
 Arcosoli, made for family funeral areas, are built into the walls of the galleries and cubicles and are more sophisticated than the loculi.
 Sometimes decorated with mosaics or frescoes, the burials may be stacked horizontally.
 This type of burial is often found in Sicilian catacombs as well, and can be described as a “Siracusa” burial and is often found in Greek areas of catacombs.
 Occasionally child burials are found in the bottom wall of the lunette, another example of the efficient use of space in the catacombs.

 Oil lamps

 Approximately 200 oil lamps dating from late antiquity to the Middle Ages have been found in the catacombs.
 Included in the findings are 54 African red slip lamps.
-A thorough study of all the lamps will eventually indicate trade routes from the time period as well as the types of people using the catacombs for burial and ritual purposes.
 The oldest oil lamps found date back to the second half of the third century and were made in Naples.